Mistah6909/Proxy/README.md

 # Proxy
 A package to help simplify setup and address cycling for webscraping applications.
+## Using Proxy
+to use proxy begin by importing it and making an instance it
 ## A Simple Example Program
 to start make or find a list of proxies in a txt file for this example we are using this list of 4 addresses in a file called examples.txt
 ```